-- (3) Height.
+- (b) Yard, lot, and space standards. - (1) Encroachments.
+The following additional items are permitted to be located within the required front, side, and rear yards: - (A) Seat walls, retaining walls, stoops, porches, steps, unenclosed balconies, ramps, handrails, safety railings, and benches all not exceeding four feet in height and extending a maximum of five feet into the required minimum yards. - (B) Landscape planters. - (C) Sculptures. - (D) Awnings - (2) Front yard fences.
+A maximum four-foot-high fence is allowed in a front yard.
+A maximum four-foot-high handrail may be located on retaining walls in a front yard. - (3) Height.
 Maximum height is controlled by the development bonus provisions and must comply with residential proximity slope regulations if applicable. - (c) Off-street parking and loading. - (1) In general.
 Except as provided in this section, consult the use regulations in Division 51A-4.200 for the specific off-street parking and loading requirements for each use. - (2) Multifamily parking.
-Except as provided in this paragraph division, one and one-quarter space per dwelling unit is required, or per the requirements of Division 51A-4.200 or a successor ordinance, whichever requires fewer spaces. is required. - (A) At least 15 percent of the required parking must be available for guest parking. - (B) For developments with transit proximity, one space per dwelling unit is required, or per the requirements of Division 51A-4.200 or a successor ordinance, whichever requires fewer spaces.
+Except as provided in this paragraph division, one and one-quarter one-half space per dwelling unit is required, or per the requirements of Division 51A-4.200 or a successor ordinance, whichever requires fewer spaces. is required. - (A) At least 15 percent of the required parking must be available for guest parking. - (B) For developments with transit proximity, one-half space per dwelling unit is required, or per the requirements of Division 51A-4.200 or a successor ordinance, whichever requires fewer spaces.
 At least 15 percent of the required parking must be available for guest parking. - (3) Retirement housing.
-One space per dwelling unit is required, or per the requirements of Division 51A-4.200 or a successor ordinance, whichever requires fewer spaces. - (4) Parking locations. - (A) In general.
+One-quarter space per dwelling unit is required, or per the requirements of Division 51A-4.200 or a successor ordinance, whichever requires fewer spaces. - (4) Parking locations.

+- (A) In general.
 Except as provided in this subparagraph, Ssurface parking is prohibited between the street-facing facade and the property line.
 For buildings with more than one street frontage, only two street frontages are subject to this requirement. - (B) Thoroughfare frontage.
 For buildings fronting on a thoroughfare, surface parking is prohibited within the front setback. - (C) Surface parking.
 A maximum of 15 percent of the total on-site parking may be provided as surface parking in a side yard. - (D) Parking structures.
 That portion of the ground-level floor facing the street of any multi-floor parking facility must have an active use other than parking, with a minimum depth of 25 feet, or must have an exterior facade that is similar in materials, architecture, and appearance to the facade of the main structure.
 Exterior parking structure facade openings must provide solid screening a minimum 42 inches from the floor level within the parking structure to screen vehicles and vehicle headlights. - (E) Assigned parking.
 For assigned parking spaces, those spaces allotted for reserved dwelling units must be dispersed and distributed amongst all other assigned parking for similar units.